 |Mutilating Library materials||15*|

-† See information on Technology Items for Loan for details.
+† See information on Technology Items for Loan or Media Equipment for Loan for details.

 * An additional fine of $250 or the replacement cost plus $100 processing fee, whichever is higher, will be charged.